-Two studies have independently found that wolf pups and stray dogs can correctly interpret human cues and respond to them without prior training.
+Two studies have independently found that canine responsiveness in wolf pups and stray dogs can correctly interpret human cues and respond to them without prior training.

 The responses were different – the former a spontaneous behaviour and the latter adaptive behaviour in response to a reward – but the underlying suggestion is that both are innate or intrinsic.